 Pre-Donation Evaluation: Living-Donor Liver Transplant

-Prior to clearing you as a living-liver donor, UPMC's transplant team will perform an extensive clinical and psychological evaluation to ensure you have no medical conditions or issues that would cause special risks during the surgery.
+Prior to clearing you as a living-liver donor, UPMC's transplant team will perform an extensive clinical and psychological evaluation.
+This will ensure you have no medical conditions or issues that would cause special risks or complications during the surgery.